shivubuilds-mikasa/HTTPS/README.md

 HTTP is the communication protocol used between clients and servers.
 An API defines what a backend allows other applications to do.
-REST APIs commonly use HTTP methods such as GET, POST, PUT, PATCH, and DELETE.
+REST APIs commonly use HTTP methods such as GET, POST, PUT, PATCH, and DELETE....=gut